Victoria is an avid reader whose opinions are based on how each novel ranks within its genre.

 Take a step back in time to a small village in the heart of Ireland during the mid-19th century where a seemingly normal devoted Catholic family's daughter has decided that she no longer requires food to survive.
 Impossible right?
 However, the family also claims their daughter Anna has been without sustenance for approximately four months and shows no signs of medical repercussions.
 The townspeople are in awe of this little girl and would like her to be named a saint under the Catholic system.
 In order to do so, the family is required to put the 11-year-old girl on a 24-hour watch for 2 weeks in order to prove this is not some elaborate hoax and that the girl really is a saint, gifted by God the ability to survive without food.

 Lib Wright was a nurse in one of the English wars trained under the renowned nurse Mrs. Nightingale.
 All nurses trained under her command were deemed the Nightingales and are sought after for their innate problem-solving skills and keen eyes for detail, making Lib the perfect candidate for the watch.
-When Lib arrives in Ireland she is overconfident and cocky, feeling in her core that Anna is just apart of an elaborate scheme, and feels that by unraveling this story will bring her great recognition back in England.
-Until Lib realizes things are not as simple as she may have originally thought and soon she wonders if this is not a matter of trickery but a slow murder happening right before her eyes.
+When Lib arrives in Ireland, she is overconfident and cocky, feeling in her core that Anna is just a part of an elaborate scheme, and feels that unraveling this story will bring her great recognition back in England.
+Lib soon realizes things are not as simple as she may have originally thought and soon she wonders if this is not a matter of trickery but a slow murder happening right before her eyes.